Alternative Provision

 Available for up to 5 hours between 10am and 3pm Wednesdays-Fridays.

-Some pupils may need a member of staff to attend with them and this would be discussed with the referring organisation as
+Some pupils may need a member of staff to attend with them and this would be discussed with the referring organisation as part of the initial risk assessment.

 We have a fully trained safeguarding officer and all of our staff are DBS enhanced checked and fire safety trained.